-In the fourth quarter of fiscal year 2014, we completed our quantitative assessment of any potential goodwill impairment and concluded that the fair value of the Gennum Products group exceeded its carrying value by 25% and the fair value of the Wireless and Sensing Products group exceeded its carrying value by over 300%.
-The fair value of the Advanced Communications Product group was determined to be lower than its carrying value, which failed Step 1.
+In the fourth quarter of fiscal year 2014, our quantitative assessment of potential goodwill impairment concluded that the fair value of the Gennum Products group exceeded its carrying value by 25% and the fair value of the Wireless and Sensing Products group exceeded its carrying value by over 300%.
+The fair value of the former Advanced Communications Product group was determined to be lower than its carrying value, which failed Step 1.
 We performed Step 2 of the impairment test to measure the amount of impairment.
 The calculated loss was allocated pro-rata to the long-lived depreciable or amortizable assets of the asset group, based on the relative carrying amounts of those assets.
-We did not allocate losses for any impairment that would have resulted in the adjusted asset value being lower than its fair value.
-Based on a comparison of the adjusted carrying value of the long-lived assets and the fair value of the reporting unit, the goodwill associated with the Advanced Communication Product group was determined to be fully impaired.
+Based on a comparison of the adjusted carrying value of the long-lived assets and the fair value of the reporting unit, the goodwill associated with the former

+Advanced Communication Product group was determined to be fully impaired.

-Before determining the extent to which goodwill was impaired, we evaluated whether impaired assets existed within the Advanced Communications reporting unit.
+Before determining the extent to which goodwill was impaired, we evaluated whether impaired assets existed within the former Advanced Communications reporting unit.
 Accordingly, we assessed whether current assets, such as inventories, were impaired and then whether long-lived assets, including property, equipment and intangible assets, were impaired.
-To perform this test, we determined that the long-lived asset group is the Advanced Communications reporting unit, which provides the lowest level for which identifiable cash flows are largely independent of the cash flows of other assets and liabilities.
-Since the asset group is at the reporting unit level, goodwill before considering the effects of possible impairment is included in the recoverability test.
+To perform this test, we determined that the long-lived asset group is the former Advanced Communications reporting unit, which provides the lowest level for which identifiable cash flows are largely independent of the cash flows of other assets and liabilities.
+Since the asset group is at the reporting unit level, goodwill (before considering the effects of possible impairment) is included in the recoverability test.
 For purposes of testing recoverability for an asset group, we identified core technology as the primary asset within the long-lived asset group and used its remaining useful life of five years over which we estimated undiscounted future cash flows.
 The result of the recoverability test indicated that undiscounted cash flows were less than the carrying value of the asset group, which required us to determine the fair value of the asset group.
 We considered the principles behind the highest and best use of the asset group and determined that a market participant would determine the fair value of the individual long-lived assets in the asset group in combination with the other assets and liabilities within the asset group.
 The asset group's fair value was determined using an income approach, which serves as the basis for recognizing and measuring the impairment loss.
-To allocate the impairment loss, we also considered the individual long-lived assets fair values in order to ensure the carrying values of these assets were not reduced below its fair values.
+To allocate the impairment loss, we also considered the individual long-lived assets fair values in order to ensure the carrying values of these assets were not reduced below fair values.